Input Invex Neural Network: Introduction

-The connected decision boundary is one of the simplest and most general concepts used in many areas, such as image and point-cloud segmentation, clustering or defining reason in nD-space.
-Connected decision boundaries are fundamental to many concepts, such as convex-hull and alpha-shape, connected manifolds and locality in general.
-Yet another advantage of the connected decision boundaries is selecting a region in space.
-If we want to modify a part of a function without changing a global space, we require a simply connected set to define a local region.
-Such local regions allow us to learn a function in an iterative and globally independent way.
-Similarly, locality-defining neurons in Neural Networks are useful for Network Morphism based Neural Architecture Search~\citep{wei2016network, chen2015net2net, cai2018efficient, jin2019auto, elsken2017simple, evci2022gradmax, sapkota2022noisy}.
-These characteristics of decision boundaries can be crucial for the interpretability and explainability of neural networks.
+The characteristics of decision boundaries can be crucial for the interpretability and explainability of neural networks.
 It is evident that Neural Networks are de-facto tools for learning from data.
 However, the concerns over the model being black-box are also equally growing.
 Furthermore, machine learning models such as clustering and classification are based on the smoothness assumption that the local space around a point also belongs to the same class or region.
 However, such regions are generally defined using simple distance metrics such as Euclidean distance, which limits the capacity of the models using it.
 In reality, the decision boundaries can be arbitrarily non-linear, as we observe in image segmentation, alpha-shape and too few to mention.

 Let us introduce connected set, disconnected set and convex set as decision boundaries by comparing them side by side in Figure~\ref{fig:types_of_sets}.
-From the Figure, we can observe that the convex set is a special case of the connected set and the union of connected sets can represent any disconnected set.
+From the figure, we can observe that the convex set is a special case of the connected set and the union of connected sets can represent any disconnected set.
 And, the disconnected sets are sufficient for any classification and clustering task, yet the individual sets are still connected and interpretable as a single set or region.
 Furthermore, we can relate the concept of \emph{simply connected} (1-connected) decision boundary with the locality and also be viewed as a discrete form of the locality.
-This gives us insights into the possibilities of constructing arbitrarily non-linear decision boundaries mathematically or programmatically
+This gives us insights into the possibilities of constructing arbitrarily non-linear decision boundaries mathematically or programmatically.